-Startling new evidence of the extraordinary rise in the popularity of viewing child abuse imagery was published by The Times.
+Startling new evidence of the extraordinary rise in the popularity of viewing child abuse material was published by The Times.
 The only credible explanation for the scale of the rise is due to escalation by viewers of legal online pornography.
 We have written about this already, warning that this is a rapidly growing area of crime.
 On 25 February 2020 journalist Marc Horne wrote that…

 A child protection charity which offers “anonymous, effective support” to those who look at illegal abuse images and videos has seen demand for its services more than double in a year.
 Stop it Now Scotland (SNS) was contacted by 6,010 individuals in 2019, up from 2,552.